Dr Paul Goodey - Oboe & Theory

-His solo CD New Ground, features seven world première recordings and was rated ‘excellent’ by BBC Music Magazine.
+His solo CD New Ground, features seven world premiere recordings and was rated ‘excellent’ by BBC Music Magazine.
 This was followed by a disc of music by Edwin Roxburgh, Antares.
-This includes a piece written for Paul by the composer, and also contains two ensemble pieces which feature RNCM musicians, conducted by the composer.
+This includes Silent Strings, a piece written for Paul and his duo partner Sally Mays, which was subsequently released on the 2CD set, The World of the Oboe.
+There are also two ensemble pieces featuring RNCM musicians, one of which was conducted by the composer.
 More recently, he recorded Gary Carpenter’s Double Concerto Doubles with Linda Merrick and the RNCM Wind Orchestra conducted by Clark Rundell.

 Concerto performances include Heinz Holliger, Siebengesang (only performance since the piece’s premiere at The Proms), Witold Lutoslawski, Double Concerto (including performances with the composer). the first performance of Michael Oliva’s More bless’d than living lips, two performances of Gary Carpenter’s Doubles and Edwin Roxburgh’s Elegy for Ur.